NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 - Click *"Add"* button in `Options` section.
 - Fill-up necessary data and save the changes.

-> 📝 Slash commands can have upto max 25 options per slash.
+> 📝 Slash commands can have upto maximum 25 options per slash.

 ### Slash options types

-- Text - Accepts any string data input _(Max character limit is 4000)_.
+- Text - Accepts any string data input.
 - Integer - Accepts only integer value input.
 For example: 3, -70 etc.
 - Number - Accepts only number value input.
 For example: 5.3, -35, 23 etc.
 - Boolean - Accepts either true or false input.
-- User - It allows to mention any user of current guild.
+- User - It allows to mention any user.
-- Channel - It allows to mention any channel of current guild.
+- Channel - It allows to mention any channel.
-- Role - It allows to mention any role of current guild.
+- Role - It allows to mention any role.
-- Mentionable - It allows to mention any user or role of current guild.
+- Mentionable - It allows to mention any user or role.
 - Attachments - It allows to upload attachments.

 ### Retrieving value from options